-- Formal acknowledgement from a complaint handler within 5 working days. - Stage 1 response following formal acknowledgement within 10 working days. - Stage 2 review following receipt of request within 20 working days.
+- Formal acknowledgement from a complaint handler within 5 working days. - Stage 1 response following formal acknowledgement within 10 working days. - Stage 2 review following formal acknowledgement within 20 working days.

 Stage 1 complaints will be dealt with at a frontline officer level, who will endeavour to resolve the complaint within 10 working days of the acknowledgement.